ifm/ifm3d-ros/doc/building.md

 ```

 ### 3. create and initialize your catkin workspace
 We now have the code in `~/dev/ifm3d-ros`.
 Next, we want to create a _catkin workspace_ that we can use to build and install that code from.
 It is the catkin philosophy that we do not do this directly in the source directory.
+To see find out further information about setting up you _catkin workspace_ please see this documentation: [create a catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 ```
-$ cd ~/catkin
+$ mkdir -p ~/catkin_ws && cd ~/catkin_ws
 $ mkdir ifm3d
 $ cd ifm3d
 $ mkdir src